jetbrains-academy/rustlings-course/Writing Automated Tests/How to Write Tests/Using Result in Tests/task.md

 ### Using Result<T, E> in Tests

 So far, we’ve written tests that panic when they fail.
 We can also write tests that use `Result<T, E>`!
-Here’s the test from Listing 11-1, rewritten to use `Result<T, E>` and return an `Err` instead of panicking:
+Here’s the test from [one of the previous tasks](course://Writing Automated Tests/How to Write Tests/The Anatomy of a Test Function), rewritten to use `Result<T, E>` and return an `Err` instead of panicking:

 ```rust
     #[cfg(test)]